 What we don’t: Not a standout value; stiff T-handle latch.

 Orca (Outdoor Recreation Company of America) isn’t a household name like Yeti, but the Tennessee brand has gained a dedicated following of committed outdoorspeople.
 Their 40-quart cooler gives premium rotomolded models here a real run for their money.
 Its flexible side handles make carrying a breeze, and we found the exterior organizer pocket to be a nice addition for storing small items like koozies, kitchen utensils, and a bottle opener.
+It's also certified as bear-resistant with an approved lock.
 Starting at 20 quarts and going all the way up to 140, there’s an Orca cooler for just about any activity.

 What bumps the Orca 40 down our list?
-The first knock is value: At $325 for the 40-quart model, the Orca costs the same as Yeti's similarly sized Tundra 45 and a considerable $125 more than our top-ranked (and larger) RTIC 52 QT Ultra-Light.
+The first knock is value: At $325 for the 40-quart model, the Orca costs $25 more than Yeti's similarly sized—and arguably more proven—Tundra 45 and a considerable $125 more than our top-ranked (and larger) RTIC 52 QT Ultra-Light.
 To be fair, the Orca is rotomolded, which translates to better long-term durability than the injection-molded RTIC, and the aforementioned cargo net at the back is a very functional solution for stashing small items.
 A final complaint is that the Orca's traditional rubber T-handle is a bit stiff and harder to latch than some of its competitors, including the Yeti Tundra above.
 Finally, Orca coolers aren’t as widely available online or in brick-and-mortar stores as Yeti.
 But if you can track one down, the Orca is a solid all-rounder.

 See the Orca 40 Cooler